evan47west/Bylaws/Bylaws.md

     3. Announce at each ECM, the specific budgets remaining for every office that maintains a budget throughout the year.

 ### Section 8.
-All active Associate Members and initiated Brothers of the Fraternity must sign the Interfraternity Council’s standard payment statement form as well as the Fraternity’s Financial Obligation form.
+All active Associate Members and initiated Brothers of the Fraternity must sign the Inter-fraternity Council’s standard payment statement form as well as the Fraternity’s Financial Obligation form.
 This shall be done within thirty (30) days of becoming involved with the fraternity.
 No P-Notes shall be granted to individuals who have not signed and submitted both forms.

 ### Section 9.
 The Treasurer may, upon his discretion and investigation, approve a P-Note as specified within these By-Laws.
 If bills (payable to any of the fraternity accounts) are unpaid, delinquent individuals owing more than $100 shall be required to sign a P-Note.
 Delinquent individuals may sign a P-Note at any time before, but no later than the second week of each semester.
 Any delinquent individual, who does not sign a P-Note before the second week of the semester, shall be brought before the Judicial Board by the Treasurer.
 An acceptable P-Note is one that is payable by the first day of the last month in the term.
 However, the Judicial Board may, upon its discretion and investigation, approve an Extended P-Note as specified within these By-Laws.
 Anyone who misses any payment on their P-Note will have 10% yearly compounded interest assessed on the amount of the missed payments.
 The names of members who missed a payment shall be reported by the Treasurer of the Chapter at the next GFM.
 The Treasurer and or the Judicial Board may only alter a P-Note upon written agreement.

 Additionally, for extreme cases of delinquency, without an Extended P-Note, the following consequences will be applied two weeks before the end of each semester, including summer:

   - Anyone owing more than $2500 to the fraternity will not be allowed to live in the chapter house after the end of the semester.